Back

 For example

-Primary protection had to be applied for no later than 5 April 2009 and HMRC issued a certificate to the individual indicating the Primary Protection factor and, if appropriate, the amount of protected lump sum.
+Primary protection had to be applied for by 5 April 2009 and HMRC issued a certificate to the individual indicating the Primary Protection factor and, if appropriate, the amount of protected lump sum.

 Enhanced Protection